image-charts/documentation/docs/qr-codes.md

 # QR Codes

-This section describes how to create a QR Code on the fly with a URL GET request using the Image-Chart API.
+This section describes how to create a QR Code on the fly with a URL GET request using the Image-Chart QRCode web service generation.

 ## Overview